woocommerce/woocommerce-free-shipping-progress-bar-block/README.md

-# Woocommerce Free Shipping Progress Bar Block
+# WooCommerce Free Shipping Progress Bar Block

 > This plugin is currently under development and not suitable for productive environments!